Jahbas/German-Voice/README.md

 - Chat messages (organized by date/time)
 - Player join/leave events

-Data is saved to `Players/[PlayerName].json` in the workspace folder for permanent storage.
+Data is saved to `Players/[PlayerName]/profile.json` and `Players/[PlayerName]/messages.json` in the workspace folder for permanent storage.
+Chat messages are stored separately to reduce lag when saving profiles.

 ## Technical Details